parsaabadi/go/models/readme.txt

        log/
             : default location of model run log files To change it use: -oms.ModelLogDir
+       doc/
+            : default location of model documentation
+	      To change it use: -oms.ModelDocDir

       home/io/
               : default location of user data, model downloads and model uploads.